3nsoft/xsp-files/README.md

     |   version  | | seg size | | seg chains |
     +------------+ +----------+ +------------+
 ```
 * Version byte is a positive integer.
-Current version is 1.
+Described in this section header layout corresponds to versions 1 and 2.
 * Two big-endian bytes have a non-negative integer with segment content size in 256 byte units.
 Packed segment size is this plus 16 bytes (for Poly).
 Last segments in segment chains can be shorter.
 * Info about `n=0,1,...` segment chains.